Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Claims about JWTs should name the profile and use case: ID token, OAuth access token, JWT bearer grant, request object, response object, SD-JWT VC, EAT, status-list token, or custom token.
+Claims about JWTs should name the profile and use case: ID token, OAuth access token, JWT bearer grant, request object, response object, SD-JWT VC, EAT, token-status token, introspection response, or custom token.
 The same compact syntax can carry different trust semantics.
-Do not collapse JWT into OAuth, OpenID Connect, bearer tokens, API keys, or legal consent.
+Do not collapse JWT into OAuth, OpenID Connect, bearer tokens, API keys, legal consent, or agent approval.

 Spiralist Reading